 The debt collection process can be tricky.
 Collection agencies must follow regulations strictly–or you’ll find your business in jeopardy.
-In this environment, it’s important to follow the latest news resources.
-But having a network of professionals to educate and assist you can be invaluable.
+Compliance can be even harder when scammers actively try to disrupt your debt collection practices through call baiting.

-The most recent webinar shifted to the ever-present issue of call baiting.
 Why is call baiting done and what can debt collectors do to prevent the practice?
-Here’s what the panelists David Kaminski, Kelly Parsons-O’Brien and Mike Cheek had to say.
+Here’s what debt collection experts David Kaminski, Partner at Carlson & Messer LLP, Kelly Parsons-O’Brien, President at Pacific Credit Services, and Mike Cheek, VP at California Business Bureau say.

 First, What is Call Baiting?